isbg/isbg/README.md

 *   [Contact and about](#Contact-and-about)
 *   [License](#License)

-# Features<a name="Features"></a>
+# Features

 *   Works with all common IMAP servers
 *   Works on Linux, MacOS X and Windows (even smartphones!)
 *   Can do IMAP over SSL
 *   Can remember your password
 *   Will work painlessly against multiple IMAP accounts and servers
 *   Is not involved in the mail delivery process, and so can run on any machine that can contact your IMAP server
 *   Highly configurable
 *   Sensible defaults so you don't have to do any configuring :-)
 *   Compatibility with Python 2.4, 2.5, 2.6
 *   Possibility to skip spam detection to stick only to the teach feature
 *   Don't fail when meeting horrible and bad formed mail
 *   Lock file to prevent multiple instance to run at the same time (for cron jobs)

 ## New in 0.99<a name="New-in-099"></a>